MUSC Student Handbook

 - Bicycles have a habit of “disappearing.”
 Please lock them up securely.

-First, if you are ever in a violent situation on-campus, call Public Safety immediately at 792‑4196, or off‑campus, call Charleston Police at 911.
+First, if you are ever in a violent situation on-campus, call the local Police having jurisdication at 9-1-1.
 For follow‑up assistance to a violent or non‑violent crime or victimization, call any of the following campus/community resources:

 - Counseling & Psychological Services, 792‑4930 (The CAPS staff is knowledgeable about university resources and victim support.)